Skip to Content

 South of Huntington where Fremont is wider, the redesign would feature:

-• reduced travel and parking lanes,
+• narrowed travel lanes and only one parking lane,

 • wider sidewalks,